banianhost/docker-remux/README.md

-# REMUX - request multiplexer
+# REMUX - request demultiplexer
 > Remux is an nginx reverse-proxy daemon designed for routing http requests to different docker service backends.

 ## Why?